-Now, if we couple those propositions with the brilliant, but underdeveloped, innovations from TDE, and the largely ignored "macrofinancial" elements of Schumpeter's secondary wave, provided in BC, a new paradigm - out of equilibrium and centred in creative destruction - emerges.
-That new paradigm still has to be properly worked out since, to my knowledge, the analyses and discussions of Schumpeter's works largely bypassed that "reconstruction strategy" and the vast majority of neo-schumpeterians who attempted to follow up on Schumpeter's agenda are still working inside the "iron-cage of equilibrium
+since, to my knowledge, the analyses and discussions of Schumpeter's works largely bypassed that "reconstruction strategy" and the vast majority of neo-schumpeterians who attempted to follow up on Schumpeter's agenda are still working inside the "iron-cage of equilibrium" 9

-The chapter will proceed as follows: I will present a compressed view of Schumpeter's own evolution highlighting the evolutionary elements on the first two books of his "evolutionary trilogy", TED and BC (Andersen: 2009), severing them from "equilibrium theorizing" to which they are attached in both works, and integrating those same elements into the "creative-destruction" framework forged in CSD.
+The paper will proceed as follows: I will present a compressed view of Schumpeter's own evolution highlighting the evolutionary elements on the first two books of his "evolutionary trilogy", TED and BC10 (Andersen: 2009), severing them from "equilibrium theorizing" to which they are attached in both works, and integrating those same elements into the "creative-destruction" framework forged in CSD.
 My contention is that the result is an updated Schumpeterian departure point for economic analysis.